(Funded by NSF Grant IOS-0843307, RI NSF EPSCoR, and URI’s College of the Environment and Life Sciences)

 Histology – Ontogenetic series (hatch through juvenile) of all of our study species (Metriaclima zebra, Labeotropheus fuelleborni, Tramitichromis sp., Aulonocara baenschi and A. stuartgranti) were paraffin-embedded and serial transverse sections (8µm thickness) of the head of larvae and juveniles were generated.
 Tissue was stained with the HBQ stain (BK Hall, 1986), which highlights cell nuclei, bone, cartilage and connective tissue.
 In addition to its utility for the analysis of the development of the lateral line system (neuromasts and canals), this material is also suitable for analyses of other aspects of the teleost head, including the skeleton, sensory systems (olfactory organs, taste buds, ear, retina) and central nervous system.
 See: Bird and Webb, 2014; Webb et al. 2014.

 CT Images – We have 2-D data (transverse slices) and 3-D µCT reconstructions (in dorsal, lateral, and ventral views) for Metriaclima zebra, Labeotropheus fuelleborni, Tramitichromis sp., Aulonocara baenschi and A. stuartgranti.
-All of the CT images that we have published were generated using OsiriX (http://www.osirix-viewer.com).
-See our CT page for more information
+All published CT images were generated using OsiriX (http://www.osirix-viewer.com).
+See the CT Imaging page for more information

 Potential collaborators interested in using any of this this material or using images derived from this material for use in publications are encouraged to contact us.